-Why does the navi Hoshe'a marry a prostitute?
-How can Yiftach offer his daughter as a sacrifice?
-What's up with Shimshon's falling for Philistine women, or with angels marrying humans?
-How does the protective older sister Miriam become a jealous, gossiping sibling?
-We often look to Tanach for role models for how we should live our lives.
-When it comes to relationships, however, Tanach often seems to have many more examples of what we should not imitate than what we should - polygamy, fratricide (brothers killing each other), incest, rape, intermarriage - it's all there.
-How are we to understand all these dysfunctional relationships?
-Each week, this course will explore a different relationship and try to unravel what is going on and what we are supposed to learn from the story.
-In the Name of God knows His name, but also specifically which name He's using at various moments throughout the Book.
+ever written.
+You know, the Tanach!
+What's so odd, though, is that the Book can't seen seem to decide the Author's what name really is.
+And Hashem seems to be very particular about His many names, not only making sure the world knows His name, but also specifically which name He's using at various moments throughout the Book.
 Obviously this isn't some kind of ego thing or craze for fame, but what is it?
 Did you ever notice that the Torah begins with two contradictory stories of creation, each one featuring its own name for Hashem?
 What's going on?
-And if one of the main points of this whole book is that there's actually just one God, why does He start the book in this supermisleading way?
+And if one of the main points of this whole book is that there's actually just one God, why does He start the book in this super-misleading way?
 Moshe makes a huge deal at the burning bush about not knowing Hashem's name - but does he literally have no idea who is talking to him from this bush?
-Why was Yonah trying to run away from God?
+Why was Yonah trying to run away from G-d?
 Shouldn't a prophet know better?
 In this course, we'll unlock God's name secrets and reveal how the Tanach, when understood properly, is a guidebook to enriching our relationship with God as well as with one another.
 Along the way, we will develop an exciting methodology for learning Tanach.
-"Supporting Actors" in Tanach MALKA HUBSCHER We often feel we understand the "famous" characters in Tanach, people like Avraham and Sarah,
+"Supporting Actors" in Tanach MALKA HUBSCHER We often feel we understand the "famous" characters in Tanach, people like Avraham and Sarah, King Yehoshua or David.
+But what about the lesser-known heroes and villains, who those play "supporting" roles in throughout stories Tanach - who was "Bat Shu'a," the Cana'anite woman who became Yehuda's first wife, and what did he see in her to make him cross every line in the family book and marry a Cana'anite?
+What about Bilhah, whom Ya'akov married just as a "surrogate mother" so that Rachel could have children through her - what was Bilhah's actual relationship with Ya'akov really like?
+How about Avishag, who was brought into David's life in his old age to literally keep him warm - how did they relate to one another?
+These supporting actors are not only interesting, they are often the key to understanding an entire biblical story.
+In this course, we will dive into stories in Tanach, focusing on the development and personalities of the "supporting actors" and discovering who they really were.